 How To Cool Down Your Pool

 Every degree matters for swimming pools.
 After all, heating ten thousand gallons of water, even one degree, takes quite a lot of energy, and the energy costs tend to go up significantly for each degree.
-While making the temperature go up is as easy as turning a pool heater on, cooling it down is a little more complicated.
+While making the temperature go up is as easy as turning a pool heater on (also, check out my research for the best pool heater), cooling it down is a little more complicated.
 Here are the best strategies for cooling pools of any size.

 Trick #1: Fountains or Waterfalls